drakmail/yandex-money-ruby/README.md

 ## Caveats

-This library very unstable.
+This library is very unstable.
 Pull requests welcome!

 ## Contributing